EvanKuhn/nu_unit/README.md

 nu_unit is a simple unit-testing framework for C. It provides basic unit-testing functionality and is small enough to learn in just a few minutes.
 It's a single .h file, so it requires no compiling; just include it directly in your source code.

 nu_unit supports:
 - unit tests and test suites
+- colorized output
 - checks and asserts
 - marking tests not-implemented
-- custom error messages, with file name and line number
+- helpful error messages including: filename, line, input expression and values
 - basic statistic tracking and reporting
 - control via command-line options